fornax-navo/astropy/docs/io/fits/usage/cloud.rst

     may accidentally end up revealing your keys when you share your code with others.
 A better practice is to store your access keys via a configuration file or environment variables.
 See the ``s3fs`` documentation for guidance.

-..
-Obtaining the cutout from Amazon S3 in this way may be particularly performant if your code is running on a server in the same Amazon cloud region as the data.

 Using :class:`~astropy.nddata.Cutout2D` with cloud-hosted FITS files